Overview

 - areas identified by the mine or risk assessment

-What should mining operations do?
+What should mine operations do?

 - All mines should have a documented strategy to control diesel emissions as part of their mine health and safety management system (a Diesel Emissions Plan).

-- Follow the hierarchy of risk control: eliminate; isolate; engineering controls; administrate.
+- Follow the hierarchy of risk control.

 Some practical examples of controls include: